A Star-Spangled 4th of July in Ames

 Ames Municipal Band Patriotic Concert

-Celebrate the Fourth with the Ames Municipal Band’s patriotic concert Thursday night at 8 p.m. in Bandshell Park.
-The concert features patriotic music and recognition of veterans.
-The vocal soloist is Aaron Lott.
+Start celebrating the Fourth on Thursday, July 2 with the Ames Municipal Band’s patriotic concert at 8 p.m. in Bandshell Park.
+Note that this Thursday concert begins one hour earlier than usual.
+The concert features patriotic music, and all veterans will be recognized.
 Bandshell Park is located at East Sixth Street and Duff Avenue.
 The concert is free, fun, and family-friendly.
-Concertgoers are encouraged to bring lawn chairs or blankets.
+Concertgoers are encouraged to bring lawn chairs or blankets!

-PLEASE NOTE that personal fireworks are ILLEGAL in the city limits of Ames.
+PLEASE NOTE that personal fireworks are ILLEGAL in the city limits of Ames during specific times and dates.
 Stay safe and have fun!

 Facebook